 You may retake the exam in the subject(s) in which you receive less than a passing grade if you have passed three or more subjects in the first attempt.
 Qualifying examinations are offered in the summer, and the retake exam is scheduled in December of the following fall semester.

 A summer research paper is also required, as part of the qualifying exam.
 This paper is due by the end of your third semester.

-After you pass the qualifying exam (no later than the end of your second year of study), you will establish a dissertation committee of at least four faculty members.
+After you pass the qualifying exam and no later than the end of your second year of study, you will establish a dissertation committee of at least four faculty members.
 You will consult with your dissertation committee to develop your customized program of study.

 You must complete the Ph.D. candidacy requirements by the end of your third year.
 You will submit a formal, detailed research project proposal to your dissertation committee and give an oral defense.

 Upon the recommendation of the dissertation committee, you may be admitted to candidacy for the Ph.D. degree.

 Requirements for admission to doctoral candidacy: